Key Takeaways

 Portfolio Highlights

-The ClearBridge SMID Cap Growth Strategy underperformed its Russell 2500 Growth Index benchmark during the fourth quarter.
-On an absolute basis, the Strategy had positive contributions from three of the 10 sectors in which it was invested (out of 11 sectors total).
-The largest contributors were the health care and industrials sectors, while the IT sector was the chief detractor.
+The ClearBridge SMID Cap Growth Strategy outperformed its Russell 2500 Growth Index benchmark during the first quarter.
+On an absolute basis, the Strategy had positive contributions from four of the 10 sectors in which it was invested (out of 11 total).
+The largest contributor was the industrials sector, while the health care sector was the chief detractor.